 In the world I live in, intentions mean very little.
 Your actions do, though.

-This seems obvious.
+It seems obvious.
 We’re living during a time of constant propaganda and lies, so it makes sense to judge people based on what they do rather than what they say or intend to do.

 We could take this further.